snabbco/snabb/README.md

 Some functions are returning raw structures, some tables.
 I think this is ok, single return value of structure, but if multiple values must create table.
 Add metamethods to structures if necessary.
 Need to recheck these.

+Other consistency issues: accepting tables for structs like adjtimex does is a nice model, use in other places.

 Managing constants a lot of work, may divide into subtables

 Should add friendly permissions naming, eg "rw" to mode flags.